-Kristina Rienzi is a Jersey Shore thriller author, leadership/development coach, and the President of Sisters in Crime-Central Jersey.
-A workaholic who dreams beyond big, Kristina encourages others to embrace the unknown through her stories about fierce women risking their lives to become who they were always meant to be.
-When she’s not writing or drinking wine, Kristina is spoiling her fur-beasts, watching The Twilight Zone, singing (and dancing) to Yacht Rock Radio or rooting for the West Virginia Mountaineers.
+Kristina Rienzi is a Jersey Shore thriller author, writer coach, and the President of Sisters in Crime-Central Jersey.
+An INFJ who dreams beyond big, Kristina encourages others (and herself) to embrace the unknown through her stories about fierce women risking their lives to become who they were always meant to be.
+When she’s not writing or drinking wine, Kristina is spoiling her fur-beasts, watching true crime stories, singing (and dancing) to Yacht Rock Radio or rooting for the WVU Mountaineers.
 She believes in all things paranormal, a closet full of designer bags, manicures, the Law of Attraction, aliens, angels, and the value of a graduate degree in psychology.

 Frequently Asked Questions